Containerization of Web Browser

 To define which user(/s) should reach HTTP devices through containers:

-- Navigate to User Accounts > User Group Definition > User Group Properties.
+- Navigate to Users > Users > Device Group Properties.

 - Set the accessOverContainer property key as true.